 Recipes To Use It In

-Whether you’re using an oyster sauce substitute or the real deal, there are so many ways to cook with it.
+Whether you’re using oyster sauce substitutes or the real deal, there are so many ways to cook with it.

 This is our family’s favorite way to cook, and you’ll notice all the dishes have a common look to them: glossy, earthy brown with tenderly softened ingredients.

 Not only is this from the slow braising technique, but the flavors infuse deeply into the ingredients.
-Using any other oyster sauce substitute can produce a similar flavor with some seasoning alterations.
+Using any other oyster sauce substitutes can produce a similar flavor with some seasoning alterations.

-When you want savoriness and classic Asian flavors for a stir fry, our oyster sauce substitute recommendations will work wonderfully.
+When you want savoriness and classic Asian flavors for a stir fry, our oyster sauce substitutes will work wonderfully.
 Make sure it’s by your side and ready to go before you start cooking so the other ingredeints don’t overcook in the wok!

-Infuse your food with a gorgeous savory essence using an oyster sauce substitute.
+Infuse your food with a gorgeous savory essence using any oyster sauce substitutes.
 Pro Tip: Marinate overnight for maximum flavor!

 These recipes might not need much of any of the oyster sauce substitutes, but they’ll definitely go a long way with it!